lansinuote/Chess_AI_engine_with_UI/README.md

 <hr>

-the <code>KNIGHT b8c6 9.0</code> in output means KNIGHT from b8 to c6 is the best move by program found. and it's score is 9.0.
+The <code>KNIGHT b8c6 9.0</code> in output means KNIGHT from b8 to c6 is the best move by program found.
+And it's score is 9.0.

-the program will show 3 "best moves". so you will see 3 recommended moves.
+The program will show 3 "best moves".
+So you will see 3 recommended moves.

-you can modify depth and thred pool size in <code>lee.DataUtil</code> to suit your own CPU.
+You can modify depth and thred pool size in <code>lee.DataUtil</code> to suit your own CPU.

 The program does not always perform well.
 It is just a simple small program, with performance equivalent to 1400 points of chess.com.